Additivity and Fiber Sequences for Combinatorial K-Theory: The Additivity Theorem

 Like in the classical case, this allows us to show that weak equivalences are not an integral part of the Additivity Theorem.

-\begin{prop}\lbl{lemmaAdditivity} If the map is a homotopy equivalence for every $\fcgw$ category $\A$, then the map is a homotopy equivalence for every $\fcgwa$ category $(\C,\W)$. \end{prop} \begin{proof} Let $(\C,\W)$ be an $\fcgwa$ category, and consider the $\fcgw$ category of w-grids $w_{l,m}\C$ of \cref{gridsfcgw:statement}.
+\begin{prop}\lbl{lemmaAdditivity} If the map is a homotopy equivalence for every $\fcgwa$ category $\A$, then the map is a homotopy equivalence for every relative $\fcgwa$ category $(\C,\W)$. \end{prop} \begin{proof} Let $(\C,\W)$ be a relative $\fcgwa$ category, and consider the $\fcgwa$ category of w-grids $w_{l,m}\C$ of \cref{gridsfcgw:statement}.
 Note that for each $l,m,n$, we have by \cref{grid_commute} an isomorphism Moreover, there is a homotopy equivalence

 for each $l,m$ arising via \cref{equivalent_spaces} from the evident equivalence of double categories.
 Applying the assumption of the lemma to each $\A=w_{l,m}\C$ gives homotopy equivalences of simplicial sets